-Valsalva maneuver: When the pelvic floor is weak, various pelvic structures may become displaced and are seen better when the patient strains down.
+• The Pelvic Muscles: When the pelvic floor is weak, various pelvic structures may become displaced and are seen better when the patient strains down (Valsalva maneuver).

 Cystocele is prolapse of the bladder wall which is seen or felt as a bulge of the anterior wall of the upper vagina.